Porylive/porylive/README.md

 1. **Edit a supported file** (e.g., `data/battle_anim_scripts.s` or any `.inc` file in `data/scripts/`)
 2. **Save the file**
 3. **Watch the magic happen**:
     - Porylive detects the change
     - Processes the updated scripts
     - Injects changes into mGBA memory
     - Scripts are immediately available in-game

 _Tip: Avoiding saving changes to a script while a script is currently running in-game.
-Doing so could risk hsving your game crash_
+Doing so will likely make your game crash._

 ### 4. Stop Monitoring

-Press `Ctrl+C` in the terminal where `make live` is running to stop file monitoring and clean up.
+Press `Ctrl+C` in the terminal where `make live` is running to stop file monitoring and perform a cleanup.

 ## How It Works